How We Keep Alcohol In A Healthy Lifestyle

 Given all the studies, the adverse side effects of drinking still far outweigh the positive.
-Yet, with such a long history of human’s enjoying alcohol, it seems unrealistic to pull the plug.
-This is why it’s critical to pay attention to your alcohol consumption and how it fits into your healthy lifestyle.
+Yet, with such a long history of humans enjoying alcohol, it seems unrealistic to pull the plug.
+Still, it’s critical to pay attention to your alcohol consumption and how it fits into your healthy lifestyle.

 Currently, we drink moderately (1-3 drinks) once per week, sometimes less and sometimes more for special occasions.
 The best definition of moderation that we found was 1-2 drinks twice per week.